A Brief Cognitive Task Intervention for NHS Staff Affected by COVID-19 Trauma (GAINS-2 Study) (GAINS-2)

 After 4 weeks (brief imagery-competing task and brief music listening task arms only)

-Time Frame: At 4 weeks and at 12-24 weeks (brief imagery competing task and brief music listening task arms only)
+Time Frame: Week 4 and Week 24 (brief imagery competing task and brief music listening task arms only)

 This semi-structured interview will consist of a number of questions designed to gain an in-depth understanding of participants' experience of using the brief cognitive task, including acceptability, improvement suggestions, and potential barriers/facilitators to implementation.

-At 4 weeks and at 12-24 weeks (brief imagery competing task and brief music listening task arms only)
+Week 4 and Week 24 (brief imagery competing task and brief music listening task arms only)

 Collaborators and Investigators